The Aufrichtig Family

 Adolf Drahos-Fleissig fled to France and died in Le Vernet KZ.
 Date of death is believed to be 13 August 1941.

-in the book La Liste de Saint-Cyprien
+Details of Adolf's deportation are included in the book La Liste de Saint-Cyprien written by Marcel Bervoets.

 ALICE [LIESEL] FRANKEL [aka LISL FRANK/LISL FRANKL]

 To the right is a copy of the Index Card indicating transport numbers and the date of Alice [Liesel] Frankel's deportation from Theresienstadt to Auschwitz on 04 October 1944.
 Alice had earlier been deported to Kamp Westerbork in 1943 and from there to Theresienstadt on 06 September 1944.
-She subsequently died on a death march from Auschwitz to Christianstadt. |
+She subsequently died on a death march from Auschwitz to Christianstadt.

 NB: Alice was the second wife of Otto Aufrichtig [Aurich].
 Otto had been deported from Theresienstadt to Auschwitz five days earlier and survived.
 (Holocaust Survivors).
 By a series of coincidence, irony and fate, Alice had been deported from Theresienstadt to Auschwitz on the same day as Otto's niece, Adele [Deli] Aufrichtig.
 She, too, survived.
-[Further information on Alice is listed under Otto in the Holocaust Survivors section.] |
+[Further information on Alice is listed under Otto in the Holocaust Survivors section.]

 ALOIS AUFRICHTIG

-To the right is a copy of the Index Card indicating transport numbers and the date of Alois Aufrichtig's deportation from Brno to Minsk.
 NB: Alois was deported with his second wife, Theres ~~~.
 His first wife, Bertha Krakauer, had been deported to Theresienstadt from Boskovice and then on to Piaski KZ.

 BERTA KRAKAUER